ChilliCream/graphql-platform/README.md

 ### Banana Cake Pop

-Our IDE to explore, request and analyze any GraphQL endpoint.
+Our GraphQL IDE to explore, request and analyze any GraphQL endpoint.

 [Readme](src/BananaCakePop/README.md)

 ### Green Donut

-Our dataloader to solve the N+1 problem.
+Our DataLoader to solve the N+1 problem.

 [Readme](src/GreenDonut/README.md)